 Similarly, the source book also took some time to come into its own.
 It won a Pulitzer prize in 1975, the year after its release, but it was not a commercial success.
 Appreciation for the book has built over the years, probably in no small measure due to the movie.
 For myself, I watched the movie first on TNT and only years later read the book when it was left at the take-a-book/leave-a-book library at work.

 While re-reading the book, there are many passages that were reproduced religiously in the film.
 It is impossible to read and not see Tom Berenger, rather than James Longstreet, reciting some of the lines.
 In contrast, my minds eye cannot abide with Marty Sheen; I see only Robert E. Lee himself as I read.
 Naturally, the book has much more depth and is ultimately more satisfying than just another play through of the movie.

-Also, to add to the experience, I decided to break out some Gettysburg games that I have.
+Also, to add to the experience, I decided to break out some of the Gettysburg games that I own.

 While we are reminiscing, such a discussion would not be complete without considering Sid Meier’s Gettysburg!, the 1997 portrayal of the battle.
 While hardly the first computer-game treatment, it offered a unique take on the battle and the design of this kind of game.